dwdas9/home/nav5-Azure_Articles.md

 # Overview

+First things first - Don't forget to click [Read more...]

 Hello everyone!
 In this guide, we'll focus on how to set up essential tools and environments for Data Engineering.
 Whether you're a beginner or already deep into the field, this straightforward guide aims to simplify your journey.

 ## <span style="color: SteelBlue;">Docker Spark Cluster Setup : One Master, Two Workers</span>
 In this tutorial I'll guide you through setting up an Apache Spark cluster using Docker, with one master and two worker nodes in windows environment.
-We will use docker-compose.yaml to achieve this task[Read more...](articles/Misc/Docker/SparkDocker/SparkDockerSetup.html)
+We will use docker-compose.yaml to achieve this task [Read more...](articles/Misc/Docker/SparkDocker/SparkDockerSetup.html)

 ## <span style="color: SteelBlue;">Docker Apache Airflow Setup</span>
 In this article, I'll show two approaches to setting up Apache Airflow using Docker on Windows.
 The first method, more suitable for production environments, involves a few additional steps.
 The second method is quicker, ideal for development settings.
 [Read more...](articles/Misc/Docker/AirflowDocker/Setup.html)